Many Paths Lead to D-I Hockey

 The prep school atmosphere, in many ways, resembles college with students living in dorms and a heavy emphasis on academics.

-“In prep school we’re one of the closest mirrors to the college hockey development model,” said Matt Herr, a Michigan graduate who now coaches prep school hockey at the Kent School.
+“In prep school we’re one of the closest mirrors to the college hockey development model,” said Matt Herr, a Michigan graduate and former Kent School head coach who now works for USA Hockey.
 “We have a $1.3 million weight facility, and our guys are in their all fall with a strength and conditioning coach.
 We have a college-oriented schedule, playing two or three games a week.
 Our kids are combining hockey and education and really becoming good people.”

 Consistent with each option is the exposure to college coaches.
 Between scouting trips, contacts with coaches and other connections, assistant coaches have vast knowledge of prospective student-athletes across the continent.
 In fact, keeping tabs on these different leagues is easier than ever before.